griffithlab/rnabio.org/_posts/0001-05-01-RNAseq_Data.md

 * Hint: Do this in a separate working directory called ‘practice’ and create sub-directories for organization (data, alignments, etc).
 * In this exercise you will download an archive of publicly available read data from here: [http://genomedata.org/rnaseq-tutorial/practical.tar](http://genomedata.org/rnaseq-tutorial/practical.tar)

 The practice dataset includes 3 replicates of data from the HCC1395 breast cancer cell line and 3 replicates of data from HCC1395BL matched lymphoblastoid line.
 So, this will be a tumor vs normal (cell line) comparison.
-The reads are paired-end 151-mers generated on an Illumina HiSeq instrument.
+The reads are paired-end 151-mers generated on an Illumina HiSeq instrument from TruSeq Stranded Total RNA Libraries.
 The test data has been pre-filtered for reads that appear to map to chromosome 22.

 **Questions**